delpinolisette/complex-analysis/cross_ratio_fixed_pt.md

 # Table of Contents
 1. Fixed points (more info)
-    - definition of index of fixed point.
+    - definition of index of fixed point
+    - sum of indices of fixed points of $f$
 2. Lemma: Existence of a special fractional linear map
-3. Definition :Cross Ratio of Four Distince Points
+3. Definition :Cross Ratio of Four Distinct Points
 4. Proposition: Fractional Linear Maps Preserve Cross Ratio
-5. Theorem: For any distinct point triples, there exists a unique fractional linear map sending them to each otehr.
+5. Theorem: For any distinct point triples, there exists a unique fractional linear map sending them to each other.

 Summary: The goal for these notes was to show that for any triples of distinct points there exists a unique map such that these points get mapped to each other.
 So: